patrickhuber/wrangle/README.md

-# CLI Manager
+# Wrangle

-Template and simplify command line operations for several CLIs in the cloud foundry ecosystem.
+Wrangle is a solution for managing multiple configuration stores and multiple command line interfaces across multiple environments.
+It is meant to address team collaboration by using declarative configuration that is committed to source control.

 ## Getting Started